 In this post, we will show how you can maximize the use of custom labels in Asset Intelligence.
 We will use Office Visio as an example for this post.

-Asset Intelligence Console Overview
+Asset Intelligence node in the SCCM/MECM Console

 - From the Configuration Manager console, click on Asset and Compliance in the left panel